-Development proposals in Thaxted's rural setting will be supported which protect and enhance the landscape features that contribute to local distinctiveness and sense of place.
+In relation to any proposed development proposals will be sought which, through effective planning both protect and enhance the landscape features that contribute to local distinctiveness and sense of place.
 Wherever possible proposals will be sought which both improve the integrity of the landscape and reinforce its character through introducing new and/or enhanced elements where distinctive features or characteristics are absent.
-Development proposals with a significant impact on the landscape setting of Thaxted should be accompanied by a landscape and visual impact appraisal.

-5.5 WILDLIFE HABITATS AND LANDSCAPE FEATURES
+5.5 WILDLIFE HABITATS